retsyx/amity/README.md

 5. Create the Amity administration user by entering a username and password.
 These can be anything.
 6. Login with the newly created user.

-### Amity Board Configuration
+### Amity Fin Configuration

-If using a spliced HDMI cable, skip this step.

-If using Amity Board, then select the 'Advanced' tab.
+If using Amity Fin, select the 'Advanced' tab.
 In the 'HDMI Splice' section press the 'Use with Amity Board' button.
 When done, The status line should read 'Configured for Amity Board'.

 ### HDMI Connections

 Amity connects between the TV and the receiver.

-If using Amity Board:

 1. Disconnect the HDMI cable connecting the TV input to the receiver's output.
-2. Use one HDMI cable to connect the TV's input to the Amity Board HDMI port marked `TV`.
+2. Use one HDMI cable to connect the TV's input to the Amity Fin HDMI port marked `TV`.
-3. Use a second HDMI cable to connect the receiver output to Amity's HDMI port marked `AVR`.
+3. Use a second HDMI cable to connect the receiver output to the Amity Fin HDMI port marked `AVR`.

-If using a spliced HDMI cable, use the cable to connect the TV input to the receiver's output.

 ### Pairing a Remote